Komen5/CBC-Chatbot-Project/README.md

 3. Logistic Regression: This model struggles the most, misclassifying many Negative cases and showing lower accuracy for Neutral and Positive predictions compared to XGBoost.

+# Rasa Model
+Created and structured key Rasa files using rasa train in the git bash :

+* nlu.yml – Contains training data for intent classification and entity recognition.

+* stories.yml – Defines conversation flows as example dialogues (stories) for the chatbot to learn from.

+* rules.yml – Specifies predefined responses or strict conversation patterns (e.g., FAQ responses).

+* domain.yml – Lists intents, entities, actions, responses, and slots that define the chatbot’s behavior.

+* config.yml – Contains model pipeline settings (for NLU - Natural Language Understanding) and policies (for Core - Dialogue Management) that determine how the bot processes messages.
+### Rasa-model Evaluation
+Evaluated model predictions and adjusted training data accordingly.

+The evaluation of the intent_report.json file revealed that the Rasa NLU model achieved a high overall accuracy of 96.1%, indicating strong intent classification performance.

+Key Metrics:

+Overall Accuracy: 96.1% – Correctly predicted intents for the majority of test cases.

+Macro-Average Scores:

+ - Precision: 95.5% – Accuracy of predicted intents.

+ - Recall: 96.8% – Proper identification of actual intents.

+ - F1-Score: 95.7% – Balanced measure of precision and recall.

+These results highlight the model's effectiveness in accurately identifying and classifying user intents.

+The overall evaluation metrics demonstrate that the Rasa NLU and Core models exhibit outstanding performance.
+With an overall accuracy of 96.1% for intent classification and 100% for conversation accuracy, the models consistently make correct predictions with high precision, recall, and F1-scores.
+Most intents are classified perfectly, while misclassifications are minimal and primarily occur in ambiguous cases with lower confidence.

+The model's high-confidence predictions are reliably accurate, while incorrect predictions are associated with low-confidence scores.

+## Deployment
+This Flask-based chatbot application integrates with the Rasa server, providing a web-based chat interface for users to interact with SomaBot.
+The Flask server hosts a simple HTML and JavaScript frontend, allowing users to send messages, which are processed by Rasa through an API request.
+The chatbot responds based on trained intents and stories, and the replies are displayed in the chat interface.
+The application ensures smooth interaction by handling errors and maintaining a responsive design.
+Styled with HTML and CSS, it features a user-friendly chat layout.
+Flask runs the application, forwarding messages to Rasa and returning appropriate chatbot responses.

 ## Conclusion